ElektraInitiative/libelektra/doc/help/elektra-granularity.md

 Let us assume that many keys reside in `user/sw` and an application only needs the keys in `user/sw/org/app`.
-To save memory and get better startup times for the application, a new backend can be mounted at `user/sw/org/app`.
-On the other hand, every mounted backend causes a small run time overhead in the overall configuration system.
+To save memory and get better startup-times for the application, a new backend can be mounted at `user/sw/org/app`.
+On the other hand, every mounted backend causes a small run-time overhead in the overall configuration system.

 The solution in Elektra is flexible, because the user decides the granularity.
 It is possible to mount a backend on every single key, so